 To keep on the same page, Apple has been investing in building up a database to give users accurate and efficient data from one point to another.
 But this is what Google had begun early in 2004 during their acquisition with Where 2 Technologies, an Australian software company.
 Furthermore, Google had already collected its first-hand data by 2006, which helped their launch of Street View one year later.

-There is no doubt that more and more businesses today will consider their identities on Google or Apple maps as a high priority since that kind of investment will bring in wider brand awareness and business opportunity.
-Also, Google maps have become the premium standard for mapping.
+There is no doubt that more and more businesses today will consider their identities on Google or Apple Maps as a high priority since that kind of investment will bring in wider brand awareness and business opportunities.
+Also, Google Maps have become the premium standard for mapping.
 Keep your brands on the listings by using tools such as your Google My Business dashboard and keep your brand’s data and contents given to Google up-to-date including your customer reviews.

-As Google Maps goes onto becoming more than a simple mapping tool, and instead more to the direction of being a social app, the new changes reflect that more than ever.
-Google knows the benefits of having first-hand data but also realizes that using third party information is also profitable such as asking the google users to put in their opinions.
+As Google Maps goes into becoming more than a simple mapping tool, and instead more to the direction of being a social app, the new changes reflect that more than ever.
+Google knows the benefits of having first-hand data but also realizes that using third party information is also profitable such as asking the Google users to put in their opinions.

 One of the main changes was the visualization of the contribution sections.
-Google maps have turned a simple trip from Point A to B a way for users to take an enjoyable journey.
+Google Maps have turned a simple trip from Point A to B into an enjoyable experience for users.
 It allows them to see reviews, traffic time, and even recommendations made by your friends and other people in the community.
 These were all hidden behind multiple clicks and pages before the new update.
 Making Google Maps a more social tool encourages people to leave their opinions, reviews and recommendations which in return will help local businesses gain recognition and traction from new customers.
 People trust the word of other people in the community, so the likelihood of people trusting the reviews are pretty high.

 Another major change is how Google will be taking the needs of people to the next level.
-They will use Google Maps to become as service-oriented as ever.
-With things that no other company has even thought to do like telling you the temperature on the subway to having ways to let women know there are women-specific sections or even if there is adequate security on board.
-All these additions are small components that make the journey from point A to B all the more effortless, giving google an extremely competitive advantage in the market.
+They will use Google Maps to become as service-oriented as ever with things that no other company has even thought of doing.
+Google Maps provides features such as telling you the temperature on the subway, letting women know there are women-specific sections or even if there is adequate security on board.
+All these additions are small components that make the journey from point A to B all the more effortless, giving Google an extremely competitive advantage in the market.